p0dxD/os/README.md

 After having all the above I went into the cloned repo grub folder and was able to follow the steps in the following page without any issues.
 [Link.](https://wiki.osdev.org/GRUB_2#Installing_GRUB_2_on_OS_X)

+I installed qemu from [source](git clone https://github.com/qemu/qemu.git) having all the above dependencies should allow for this.

+Following the steps provided in their [website](https://wiki.qemu.org/Hosts/Mac).

+### Getting it running

+* make
+* make iso
+* make run